 Even though I have only recently really been diagnosed with mental health problems, I have been suffering in silence for longer without even realising.
 I had my ‘normal’ which was by far normal and it took some changes in my life to bring it all out.

 Most days, I have no energy or motivation and if I didn’t have my little one I most probably wouldn’t even get out of bed.
 I also suffer with memory loss, which makes running a house and being a stay at home parent so much more difficult, and that’s without factoring in that I run two businesses and have a job too!

 Last year I signed up for a gym membership but as I said above, admittedly this had nothing to do with tackling my mental health… to begin with.
 However, my reasons for staying and going have now changed.
 I felt a massive improvement and found that going in the morning set me up for a great day.

 What Positive Effects Does It Have on Me?

-As our little one goes to preschool in the mornings, I tend to start my day off in the gym at around 8am.
-It’s a great way to kick start my day as I then feel energised and ready for the day ahead when leaving.
+As our little one goes to preschool in the mornings, I tend to start my day off in the gym.
+It’s a great way to kick start my day as I then feel energised and ready for the day ahead.
 It immediately puts me in a good mood and I have less down moments during the day afterwards.

 When I’m working out, I’m alone in my thoughts as I listen to music or watch TV on the screens and I can just think while getting on with my workout.
 It’s become my ‘me time’.
 After my session I walk out feeling like I’ve accomplished something and I’m moving towards my goal weight too – win, win!